Last Updated on December 20, 2020 by Julia Wilson

 The cat’s belly button doesn’t look the same as ours, which can be an innie or an outie, whereas the cat’s is smooth with a slight indentation.
-The belly button can be difficult to find under their thick layer of fur.
+The belly button can be difficult to find beneath the thick layer of fur.
 Dark cats have a more visible belly button than a light coloured cat, which tends to blend in with the paler skin colour.

 The belly button of this Sphynx cat is clearly visible as well as its human-like knees.